AnthonySkoury/SDR-Aircraft-Traffic-Application/README.md

 To start the web app, use `npm start` and it should be located on localhost:3000

+* if issues arise, check the docker
+* in the backend directory, run "sudo docker ps"
+* if need be, run "sudo docker restart aircraft_db" in the backend directory

 ## Development

 ### Tools Used